PRL-PRG/codedj-parasite/README.md

 > This command is also available in the interactive mode.

+### `revert-to-savepoint` name

+Reverts the datastore to given savepoint.

+> NOTE: This is dangerous.
+Once the datastore is reverted, all extra data is lost.
+Not available in interactive mode.

 ### `active-projects` [days = 90]

 Displays a large csv that displays per substore and total number of projects, valid projects and active projects.
 Project is considered active if it has at least one commit no older than `days` before now.